 Students may be required to bring their laptops to the classroom as need by the instructors of the courses.

 In the School of Business Administration, regular attendance is expected.
 Individual faculty members may set their own attendance policies.

-The undergraduate curriculum in the School is divided into ten programs of study.
-Business majors must complete the core curriculum and the specific requirements of one of the ten majors.
-Students wishing to double major and/or double minor and/or combine a major and minor within the School of Business are permitted to double count a maximum of two course in the major and/or minor.
+The undergraduate curriculum in the School is divided into twelve programs of study.
+Business majors must complete the core curriculum and the specific requirements of one of the twelve majors.
+Students wishing to double major and/or double minor and/or combine a major and minor within the School of Business are permitted to double count a maximum of two courses in the major and/or minor.
 A maximum of two courses are permitted to double count regardless of whether the student is satisfying an elective or a requirement in one or both majors and/or minors.
 Each of the majors must have a minimum of four unique courses as major requirements and the minors must have a minimum of two unique courses to meet minor requirements.

 Bachelor of Business Administration

 The School of Business offers Bachelor of Business Administration degrees in the following areas:

 The minors available to students in the School of Business include the following: